-To complete this program, education majors must:
+To complete this program, Education majors must:

-- 1. Satisfactorily complete all academic courses outlined in their program of study. - 2.
-Pass the general knowledge, professional education, and subject area examination portions of the Florida Teacher Certification Examinations (FTCE) before enrolling in EDU 4090F.
+- .
+Satisfactorily complete all academic courses outlined in their program of study. - Pass the General Knowledge Test (GKT), Professional Education Test (PET), and Subject Area Exam (SAE) of the Florida Teacher Certification Examinations (FTCE) before enrolling in EDU 4090F.
+Prior to state certification, students are strongly encouraged to take the Subject Area Exams of Reading and ESOL.